Skip to content

 Info

-When loading pipelines, provide all required initialization parameters and ensure you're loading a pipeline with a compatible sieves version.
+When loading pipelines, provide all required initialization parameters (e.g. models) and ensure you're loading a pipeline with a compatible sieves version.
+ModelSettings is optional unless you want to override defaults.

 Warning